TDarkShadow/iheartnewvegas/setup.md

 TribalPack.esm
 CaravanPack.esm
 ```

-> ℹ️ You can hide unnecessary information in Mod Organizer 2 by right clicking on the headers above the installed mods, and unchecking the tabs you don't want to see.
-I suggest unchecking everything but the **Conflicts**, **Flags**, and **Priority** boxes.
-You can also click on the **X** to the bottom right of the **load order** panel, hiding unnecessary background information seen on the pane below.

 ### Adjusting falloutcustom.ini

 - Click the **Tools** ![Tools](MO2/MO_ini.png) button, and click **INI Editor**.
 Select the **falloutcustom.ini** tab.